Each Tear

 "Each Tear" is a song performed by American R&B recording artist Mary J. Blige.
 It was released as the second international single from her ninth studio album, Stronger with Each Tear.
 The song is originally sung by just Blige on the US version of her album though on the re-release and on international releases the song is a featured duet to reflect each of the international markets.

 Release and promotion

 The song was re-recorded with several different artists to reflect the international markets.
-It is featured on editions of the album with one of five people: with Jay Sean for the UK and other countries; for Italy with Tiziano Ferro; for Australia, Vanessa Amorosi; on the Canadian release it features K'naan and for Germany it features Rea Garvey.
+It is featured on editions of the album with one of five people: with Jay Sean for the UK and other countries; with Tiziano Ferro for Italy; with Vanessa Amorosi for Australia; with K'naan for Canada; and with Rea Garvey for Germany.

 The Italian version was released to the Italian iTunes Store on February 26, 2010.
-The German release with Rea Garvey was released on May 7 as a digital download and was released on June 18 as a CD single.
-The UK version with Jay Sean was released on May 9, 2010.
+The German version was released on May 7 as a digital download and on June 18 as a CD single.
+The UK version was released on May 9, 2010.